ankane/pgsync/README.md

 pgsync setup db2
 ```

 This creates `.pgsync-db2.yml` for you to edit.
-Specify the database in commands with:
+Specify a database in commands with:

 ```sh
 pgsync --db db2